meaningfy-ws/sparql-gui-gh/README.md

 A lightweight GUI to load queries from repositories on the web into an IDE-like environment in your browser.

 ## Description
-This project provides mainly glue code.
+This project was created by [Joachim Neubert](https://github.com/jneubert).
 It makes heavy use of Laurens Rietveld's great [YASQE](http://yasqe.yasgui.org/) and [YASR](http://yasr.yasgui.org/) javascript libraries, part of his [YASGUI](http://yasgui.org) project.